 Use grey hat tactics at your own risk and only if you are confident that you understand exactly what you are doing.

-I am not exaggerating when I say that if you follow the steps in our ultimate local seo guide for 2017 then you will be ahead of 99% of your competition.
+I am not exaggerating when I say that if you follow the steps in our ultimate local SEO guide for 2017, you will be ahead of 99% of your competition.

-This is where you start, and as you can see in the chart above, your GMB(Google My Business) details account for 19% of the overall ranking factors.
+This is where you start with Local SEO.
+As you can see, in the chart above, your GMB (Google My Business) details account for 19% of the overall ranking factors.

-Completing your GMB profile is very important but it basically just involves completing your business profile to 100%, choosing the correct categories for your business and inserting original, authentic photos.
+Completing your GMB profile is top priority.
+It basically just involves completing your business profile to 100%, choosing the correct categories for your business and inserting original, authentic photos.
 An easy win if done correctly.

-It’s important to remember that to fully optimise your GMB you must also get Google reviews.
+It’s important to remember that to fully optimise your GMB page, you need to get Google reviews.